somyajangir/Prime-number-checker-using-iterative-approach/README.md

 # Prime-number-checker-using-iterative-approach
-Prime Number Checker: This program checks if a number you enter is a prime number (a number divisible only by 1 and itself).
-It uses a simple method of checking divisibility by numbers from 2 up to the number itself minus one.
-If the number can only be divided evenly by 1 and itself, it's considered a prime number; otherwise, it's not.
+Overview
+This C++ program checks if a given integer n is a prime number using an iterative approach.

+How It Works
+Input: The program takes an integer n as input from the user.
+Conditions:
+If n is 0 or 1, it immediately concludes that n is not a prime number.
+If n is negative, it states that negative numbers are not considered prime.
+For other positive integers, it iteratively checks divisibility from 2 up to n-1.
+Iteration: It iterates through numbers from 2 to n-1.
+If n is divisible by any of these numbers, n is determined not to be prime.
+Output: Finally, based on the findings, it outputs whether n is a prime number or not.
+Usage
+Run the program and input an integer n.
+The program will print whether n is a prime number or not.